 Creating A Report With Campaign Values

-Navigate to the Contacts or Revenue Report page.
+- Navigate to the New Leads or Orders report page.

 The Detail Report will now show data for only people with the Campaign values you have selected.
 This is helpful for performing deep-dive analyses of your ad campaigns, referral campaigns, social media posts or whatever you use the utm_campaign tracking parameter for.